IntersectMBO/ouroboros-network/ouroboros-consensus/docs/AddingAnEra.md

   ones so that they disable the new era.
 Be sure to include the new versions in the two methods of the `SupportedNetworkProtocolVersion` instance.
-Extend `protocolInfoCardano` with the new era by following the type errors and adding the missing parameters (including `ProtocolParamsTransition`).
+Extend `protocolInfoCardano` with the new era by following the type errors and adding the missing parameters.
 Don't forget to derive `maxMajorProtVer` from the new final era.
 Update `protocolClientInfoCardano` too.

 * In `Ouroboros.Consensus.Cardano`, update the `ProtocolCardano` type synonym, add the extra arguments needed for `protocolInfoCardano` to the